aws-samples/data-protection/README.md

 Acknowledge the above statement by clicking on the check box and then click on the **Create** button

 The above stack creates an Cloud9 IDE environment called **workshop-environment**.
-In addition a VPC with two subnets andan internet gateway is also created.
+In addition a VPC with two subnets and an internet gateway is also created.

 ### Tear down Cloudformation stack